-Lake Arrowhead is a stunning location to escape the hustle and bustle of busy workdays.
+Lake Arrowhead is a stunning location to escape the hustle and bustle of busy workdays in Southern California.
 It is incredibly beautiful, utterly unwinding, and constantly inviting.
 But there are a few things you need to know before visiting Lake Arrowhead and enjoying its gorgeous sites.

 What You Need to Know before Visiting Lake Arrowhead

 Nestled in the San Bernardino Mountains, Lake Arrowhead is a prime destination for visitors from nearby cities and towns, including Los Angeles.
 You would call it a hidden gem of Southern California if not for its close proximity to Big Bear Lake.

 Such a convenient location certainly has its advantages and disadvantages.
 First, it allows you to swing by Lake Arrowhead while visiting the bigger and more popular lake in the area.
 On the other hand, the occasional travelers flock to the reservoir with charming Lake Arrowhead Village, not leaving enough room for solitude.
 The small town on Lake Arrowhead feels especially busy on weekends.